stdevel/subscribe11-thinkpad-museum/en.md

 - Blog since 2008 (=16)
 - was late to the party: only discovered podcasts during the pandemic
-  - started with LNP and Chaoaradio and then discovered more podcasts
+  - started with LNP and Chaosradio and then discovered more podcasts

 -->